osgi/osgi.enroute/README.md

 ## Contributing

-Want to contribute to osgi.enroute?
+Want to contribite to osgi.enroute?
 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on building, testing and contributing changes.

 ## License